USS Liberty incident: Ongoing controversy and unresolved questions

 Some intelligence and military officials dispute Israel's explanation.
 In 1991, Dean Rusk, U.S. Secretary of State at the time of the incident, wrote:

 I was never satisfied with the Israeli explanation.
 Their sustained attack to disable and sink Liberty precluded an assault by accident or some trigger-happy local commander.
 Through diplomatic channels we refused to accept their explanations.
 I didn't believe them then, and I don't believe them to this day.
 The attack was outrageous.

 Retired naval Lieutenant Commander James Ennes, a junior officer (and off-going Officer of the Deck) on Libertys bridge at the time of the attack, authored a book titled Assault on the Liberty describing the incident and saying, among other things, that the attack was deliberate.
 Ennes and Joe Meadors, also a survivor of the attack, run a website about the incident.
 Meadors states that the classification of the attack as deliberate is the official policy of the USS Liberty Veterans Association, to which survivors and other former crew members belong.
 Other survivors run several additional websites.
 Citing Ennes's book, Lenczowski notes: Libertys personnel received firm orders not to say anything to anybody about the attack, and the naval inquiry was conducted in such a way as to earn it the name of "coverup".

-In 2002, Captain Ward Boston, JAGC, U.S. Navy, senior counsel for the Court of Inquiry, said that the Court of Inquiry's findings were intended to cover up what was a deliberate attack by Israel on a ship that the Israelis knew to be American.
-In 2004, in response to the publication of A. Jay Cristol's book The Liberty Incident, which Boston said was an "insidious attempt to whitewash the facts", Boston prepared and signed an affidavit in which he said that Admiral Kidd had told him that the government ordered Kidd to falsely report that the attack was a mistake, and that Boston and Kidd both believed the attack was deliberate.
+In 2002, Captain Ward Boston, JAGC, U.S. Navy, senior counsel for the Court of Inquiry, told the Navy Times that the naval court was a politicized sham with conclusions preordained to exonerate Israel.
+In 2004, in response to the publication of A. Jay Cristol's book The Liberty Incident, which Boston said was an "insidious attempt to whitewash the facts", Boston prepared and signed an affidavit in which he stated that President Johnson and secretary of defense Robert McNamara had ordered Admiral Kidd, that the assault be ruled an accident, and to reach the conclusion "that the attack was a case of 'mistaken identity' despite 'overwhelming evidence to the contrary.'"
+In 2004, Boston repeated his assertion before a State Department conference about the Six-Day War.
 Cristol wrote about Boston's professional qualifications and integrity, on page 149 of his book:

 Boston brought two special assets in addition to his skill as a Navy lawyer.
 He had been a naval aviator in World War II and therefore had insight beyond that of one qualified only in the law.
 Also, Kidd knew him as a man of integrity.
 On an earlier matter Boston had been willing to bump heads with Kidd when Boston felt it was more important to do the right thing than to curry favor with the senior who would write his fitness report.